User action metrics

-For web applications, Dynatrace calculates the following user action metrics.
+For web applications, Dynatrace calculates a host of user action metrics.

 Milestone metrics represent events that occur at a specific point in time during a user action.
-However, they are measured in (m)sec, because they are calculated relative to the user action start time.
+However, these metrics are measured in seconds or milliseconds because they are calculated relative to the user action start time.
 In other words, user action start time serves as a reference point from which the time for the milestone metrics is measured.
-A value for example of 47msec for Navigation start indicates that this event occurred 47msec after the action start time.
+For example, a value of 47 ms for Navigation start indicates that this event occurred 47 ms after the action start time.

 |DOM complete||The moment the user agent sets the current document readiness to "complete".||Load actions|